kivy/kivy/doc/sources/gsoc.rst

 How to Contact devs
 -------------------
+All communication must happen via public channels, private emails and IRC messages are discouraged.

-Ask your questions on the Kivy Users forum https://kivy.org/#forum or send a mail at kivy-users@googlegroups.com
+Ask your questions on the Kivy Users forum https://groups.google.com/group/kivy-users or send a mail at kivy-users@googlegroups.com

 Make sure to join the kivy-dev user group too: https://groups.google.com/forum/#!forum/kivy-dev.

-You can also try to contact us on IRC (online chat), to get the IRC handles of the devs mentioned above visit http://kivy.org/#aboutus.
+You can also try to contact us on IRC (online chat), to get the IRC handles of the devs mentioned above visit https://kivy.org/#aboutus.

-Make sure to read the `IRC rules <http://kivy.org/docs/contact.html>`_ before connecting. `Connect to webchat <http://webchat.freenode.net/?nick=kvuser_GSOC_.&channels=kivy&uio=d4>`_.
+Make sure to read the `IRC rules <https://kivy.org/docs/contact.html>`_ before connecting. `Connect to webchat <http://webchat.freenode.net/?nick=kvuser_GSOC_.&channels=kivy&uio=d4>`_.